raphael-group/netmix/README.md

 ### Citation
 If you use NetMix in your work, then please cite the following manuscript.

 > M.A.
-Reyna, B.J.
+Reyna*, U. Chitra*, R. Elyanow, B.J.
 Raphael.
-Network-structured mixture models for altered subnetwork discovery.
+NetMix: A network-structured mixture model for reducing bias in the identification of altered subnetworks.
 In submission.